mcwz/backend_laravel/readme.md

 ## about this
-This is a cms which make me working.
+This framework based Laravel and adminLTE.

-This cms based Laravel.
+## preview